Skip to Content

 Why are my ears so itchy?

-Does ear wax build-up affect your ears?
+Does earwax build-up affect your ears?

-Constant itchy ears due to ear wax
+Constantly itchy ears due to earwax

-There are many symptoms of the over-accumulation of ear wax and ear wax build-up.
+There are many symptoms of the over-accumulation of earwax and earwax build-up.
 You may experience some or all of the common symptoms, but it is crucial not to self-diagnose.
-Only your GP will be able to give you a correct verdict.
-Symptoms include hearing loss, earache, ear infections, dizziness, and itchy ears.

-Remedy for an itch inside ears due to earwax build-up: Try using home treatments that you can get from your local pharmacy, such as ear drops.
-However, if you don’t see results after a week you need to find a local audiologist, as they might put you on a course of steroid ointment or cream to treat the itch.
+However, if you don’t see results after a week, you need to find a local audiologist, as they might put you on a course of steroid ointment or cream to treat the itch.
 Click here to read about how to clean your ears safely.

-Avoid using cotton swabs, as these can push your earwax further into your ear canal. scratch your skin, puncture the eardrum, or cause infection.
-Audiologists typically have the ability and equipment needed to safely remove excess ear wax.
-On a side note, make sure to see your GP if you have sudden hearing loss or pain.
+Avoid using cotton swabs, as these can push your earwax further into your ear canal. scratch your skin, puncture the eardrum, or cause an infection.
+Audiologists typically have the ability and equipment needed to safely remove excess earwax.

 Treatment for itchy ears